cyrilbo/RNWithAppleWatch/docs/article/article.md

 react-native link
 ```

-In your `App.tsx` file replace the code of `sendMessageToAppleWatch` with the following one :
+In your `App.js` file replace the code of `sendMessageToAppleWatch` with the following one :

 ```tsx
 const sendMessageToAppleWatch = () => {